-The primary challenge for the HS-NPN is increasing the unity current gain cut-off frequency f_T by more aggressive vertical profiles while still maintaining $f{MAX} > f_T$ i.e. low base resistance and low base-collector capacitance (C{BC}).
-A number of novel device architectures have been proposed with new self-alignment schemes to improve the $R_B \times C{BC}$ trade-off.
-Continued development and evaluation of these architectures needs to be proven, as digital content requirements for the highest frequency applications will likely increase over time.
-The second major challenge facing bipolar devices, in general (including III-V), is the reduction of the emitter width in order to mitigate the increase of peak f_T operating current.
-With decreasing collector thickness and increased collector doping the peak f_T current density (J_C) will increase up to 30 mA/μm2.
+The primary challenge for the HS-NPN is increasing the unity current gain cut-off frequency $f{\rm T}$ by more aggressive vertical profiles while still maintaining $f{MAX} > f_T$ i.e. low base resistance (R_B) and low base-collector capacitance (C{BC}).
+A number of novel device architectures have been proposed with new self-alignment schemes to improve the $R{\rm B} \times C{\rm BC}$ tradeoff.
+Beyond node N1 in Table RFAMS2, a change to one of these new device architectures is expected in order to meet the $f{\rm T}/f{\rm MAX}$ performance requirements.
+In addition, BiCMOS compatibility for these structures needs to be proven, as digital content requirements for the highest frequency applications will likely increase over time.
+The second major challenge facing bipolar devices, in general (including III-V), is the reduction of the emitter width in order to mitigate the increase of peak $f{\rm T}$ operating current.
+With decreasing collector thickness and increased collector doping the peak $f{\rm T}$ current density $(J{\rm C})$ is ultimately expected to increase up to 120 mA/ μ m2 in N5.
 It serves to increase the base-collector junction switching speed (C{CB}/I_C) but handling this current from both a wiring and a self-heating perspective is increasingly challenging.
-One way of reducing the total current and power is to reduce the emitter width, which is lithographically not challenging given that current emitter widths are around 0.13 μm, but the obstacle lies in the emitter resistance.
-Key portions of the emitter resistance are the interface resistances formed at the via-silicide-poly interface and at the emitter poly to base junction region, which scales as the inverse emitter area.
+One way of reducing the total current and power is to reduce the emitter width, which is lithographically not challenging given that current emitter widths are around 0.13 μ m, but the obstacle lies in the emitter resistance.
+Key portions of the emitter resistance are the interface resistances formed at the via-silicide-poly interface and at the emitter poly to mono region, which scales as the inverse emitter area.
+More generally, the HS-NPN roadmap assumes that all interface and contact resistances could be reduced by half at the end of the roadmap although solutions to meet this objective do not exist yet.